dormail/youtube-scraper/README.md

 # youtube-scraper
-A pythono script scraping data about a youtube video
+A python script scraping data about a youtube video

+## required packages
+- For opening a .xlsx file pandas needs xlrd and openpyxl